containerbuildsystem/osbs-docs/docs/users.rst

   specify ``go-toolset:rhel8:8020020200128163444:0ab52eed``, ODCS will compose that exact module instead.

+  This can be modified by specifying ``module_resolve_tags`` (not to be confused with ``modular_koji_tags``).
+When this is present, then instead of querying MBS for the latest built version, ODCS will look up the most recent build of ``name::stream`` in any of the given tags in Koji.
+  (E.g. ``["<release>-pending"]`` might be specified to only find builds that have been attached to an errata for ``<release>``.)

-  Note that if you simply specify a ``name:stream`` for a module, ODCS will compose the very latest module that a module developer has built for that stream, and this module might not be tested by QE or GPG signed.
-  Alternatively, if your desired module is already QE'd, signed, and available in Pulp, the ``pulp_repos: true`` option will ensure that your container build environment only uses tested and signed modules.
+  Note that if you simply specify a ``name:stream`` for a module, ODCS will compose the very latest module that a module developer has built for that stream (the one with the greatest version number), and this module might not be tested by QE or GPG signed, or even intended to be released.
+It's typically best to specify ``module_resolve_tags``.
+Alternatively, if your desired module is already QE'd, signed, and available in Pulp, skip using the ``modules`` option entirely, and instead use the ``pulp_repos: true`` option.
+This will ensure that your container build environment only uses tested and signed modules.

 signing_intent
   used for verifying packages in yum repositories are signed with expected